About the Center

-The aims and objectives for the Center are:
+The aims and objectives of the Center for Abundant Aging:

-- To serve as a resource to public and private institutions, the media, and community in establishing links with experts and information related to aging.
+- Serve as a resource about aging to public and private institutions, the media and community partners

-- To be a center for ethical reflection on contemporary mores and practices of our society as they relate to the experience of aging.
+- Engage in ethical reflection on current mores and practices as they relate to the experience of aging

-Supported by the Board of Directors and organized under United Church Homes’ tax exemption for charitable purposes, the Center for Abundant Aging was created thanks to the support of the Founding Funders during United Church Homes’ Centennial year:
+Supported by the Board of Directors and organized under United Church Homes’ tax exemption for charitable purposes, the Center for Abundant Aging was created with the support of the founding funders during United Church Homes’ centennial year.

 - Linda Brewer

 - Rev. John Camton